AloisSeckar/nuxt-ignis/docs/3-9-features-devex.md

 As it inherits from generated Nuxt content, running `pnpm dev` for the first time is **REQUIRED** to make linting work in your projects.

+### Default ESLint config file

 Because Nuxt Ignis author is _opinionated_ about some of the default rules, there is also a config override available.
 To create Nuxt Ignis default instead of plain `@nuxt/eslint` version, you can use the CLI tool to [scaffold the default file](/3-12-features-cli.html#set-eslint) into your project.

+The file introduces following changes from the default linting behavior:
+- [`vue/max-attributes-per-line`](https://eslint.vuejs.org/rules/max-attributes-per-line) rule is set to allow up to 4 attributes per line and up to 3 attributes per line if more lines are used.
+- [`vue/html-closing-bracket-newline`](https://eslint.vuejs.org/rules/html-closing-bracket-newline) rule is set to disallow new line before closing bracket of HTML tags.
+- [`@stylistic/brace-style`](https://eslint.style/rules/brace-style) rule is set to enforce "one true brace style" (no new line before `else`).

 ## Logging